trobert2/docker-image-resource/README.md

 * `aws_session_token`: *Optional.* AWS session token (assumed role) to use for acquiring ECR credentials.

+* `vault`: *Optional* When running tests for the aws target, this section can be used to assume a role using a Vault instance that has been integrated with `AWS STS`.

+    * `address`: *Required* The address where vault can be reached.

+    * `token`: *Required* The vault token to be used for authentitaion to vault.

+    * `secondary_token_path`: *Optional* The value specified in the `token` field will be used to read this path here.
+This path should contain another vault token that will be used to assume the AWS role.
+If not specified, then `token` is used to read `secret_path` in order to assume the IAM role.

+    * `secret_path`: *Required* The `sts` role path where the write commands needs to be executed.
+This will result in fetching the AWS credentials.

+    * `ttl`: *Required* The time to leave for the write command.

 * `insecure_registries`: *Optional.* An array of CIDRs or `host:port` addresses to whitelist for insecure access (either `http` or unverified `https`).
   This option overrides any entries in `ca_certs` with the same address.